brkuntmz/Customer-Invitation/README.md

 ## Get Started
-The project is writted in NodeJS, and expected to have node runtime to run the code
+The project is written in NodeJS, and expected to have node runtime to run the code

 To install the deps and testing the code, mocha and chai libs are necessary:
  `npm install`